in

 “Reverse Searing” is just a fancy term for searing your meat at the very end, once it is pretty much all the way cooked through, in order to get a nice crispy exterior crust that you sometimes just can’t get from low and slow smoking alone.

-If you wish to reverse sear the meat, you will want to smoke it at 250°F only until it reaches an internal temperature of about 110°F. At this point it will still be very, very rare in the center.
+To reverse sear, smoke the meat at 250°F only until it reaches an internal temperature of about 110°F. At this point it will still be very, very rare in the center.

 Next, you will turn up the temperature setting on your Pit Boss to “High”, or the highest temperature setting it has available, depending on your model.